-The story of Frank Abagnale Jr., before his 19th birthday, successfully forged millions of dollars' worth of checks while posing as a Pan Am pilot, a doctor, and legal prosecutor as a seasoned and dedicated FBI agent pursues him.
+A seasoned FBI agent pursues Frank Abagnale Jr. who, before his 19th birthday, successfully forged millions of dollars' worth of checks while posing as a Pan Am pilot, a doctor, and a legal prosecutor.

-Tells the story of Evey Hammond and her unlikely but instrumental part in bringing down the fascist government that has taken control of a futuristic Great Britain.
-Saved from a life-and-death situation by a man in a Guy Fawkes mask who calls himself V, she learns a general summary of V's past and, after a time, decides to help him bring down those who committed the atrocities that led to Britain being in the shape that it is in.Written by
+Tells the story of Evey Hammond (Natalie Portman) and her unlikely but instrumental part in bringing down the fascist government that has taken control of a futuristic Great Britain.
+Saved from a life-and-death situation by a man in a Guy Fawkes mask who calls himself "V" (Hugo Weaving), she learns a general summary of V's past and, after a time, decides to help him bring down those who committed the atrocities that led to Britain being in the shape that it is in.Written by

 Remember, remember, the Fifth of November, the Gunpowder Treason and Plot.
 I know of no reason why the Gunpowder Treason should ever be forgot...
 But what of the man?
 I know his name was Guy Fawkes and I know, in 1605, he attempted to blow up the Houses of Parliament.
 But who was he really?
 What was he like?
 We are told to remember the idea, not the man, because a man can fail.
 He can be caught, he can be killed and forgotten, but 400 years later, an idea can still ...

 Part of the closing credits is of a red line forming the V symbol, with characters' faces appearing in the red line alongside the actors' credits.
 See more »